 Other neon signs include the Doghouse which was an all-night diner beloved by reporters and club goers.
 And yes, the Doghouse tail still wags.

 One of the most fragile collections in the MOHAI warehouse is textiles.
 There are tough, simple garments woven by pioneers, silly seagull hats favored by Victorians and silver lame uniforms worn during the 1962 World's Fair in Seattle.
 "This is what the operator wore if you got on the Bubbleator," explains textiles expert Clara Berg, as she unwraps a blousy silvery top.
 It is sparkly and mod just as you would expect from any elevator operator who takes you into the future.
 "The top has lots of Velcro in it which was only used by NASA at the time," Berg says.

-MOHAI’s ultimate goal is to rotate all their 100,000 treasures through the museum.
-But in the meantime, it’s a comfort knowing that Seattle’s flotsam and jetsam are safely stashed away-preserving this weird and wonderful place we call home.
+MOHAI's ultimate goal is to rotate all their 100,000 treasures through the museum.
+But in the meantime, it's a comfort knowing that Seattle's flotsam and jetsam is safely stashed away-preserving this weird and wonderful place we call home.